rchillyard/Number/README.md

 #### Sources
 Wikipedia has been my constant reference for basic mathematical relationships.
+I'm also indebted to Claude (by Anthropic) for his excellent advice regarding the restructuring in versions 1.3.2 and beyond.

-However, much of the specific ideas and theory behind this project comes from the following book:
+However, many of the specific ideas and much of the theory behind this project derives from the following book:

 - Abramowitz and Stegun, (1970). *Handbook of Mathematical Functions with Formulas, Graphs and Mathematical Tables, 9th printing*.
 Dover Publications.